jaredks/pyprimesieve/README.rst

     python setup.py install

-NOTE: Because of the need to use OpenMP to compile the parallelized version of summation, g++ is specified in environment variables of setup to avoid distutils choosing a compiler that does not have support for OpenMP.
+**NOTE**: Because of the need to use OpenMP to compile the parallelized version of summation, g++ is specified in environment variables of setup to avoid distutils choosing a compiler that does not have support for OpenMP.
 If you don't have g++, you will need to pass in a valid compiler as an environment variable.

-NOTE: For OS X users, g++ is by default linked to clang which does not support OpenMP.
+**NOTE**: For OS X users, g++ is by default linked to clang which does not support OpenMP.
 This means that you will get a potentially misleading error while installing.
 Something like,

 .. code-block:: bash